- About the BC Blueberry Council

 In her current position, Anju is applying her background and skills to enhance the established programs and seek new opportunities, especially in the area of grower support and market access.
 With highbush blueberry industry growing globally comes challenges of competition and effective chain management.
 To address these challenges, Anju’s vision is to provide enhanced grower support for optimal growth and gaining competitive edge not only domestically but internationally.
 Her current position is a good fit for her vision as BC Blueberry Council’s mandate concurs.

 Clara Moran is a graduate from the University of British Columbia, receiving her bachelor’s degree in Art History and Visual Arts.
 She is passionate about bold and direct marketing strategies, developing fruitful professional connections, and finding creative communication solutions.
-Clara organizes domestic and international marketing efforts, coordinates BCBC’s public presence at local and global trade shows and events, oversees BCBC social media accounts, and connects personally to the local grower community through outreach and initiative.
+Clara organizes domestic and international marketing efforts, coordinates BCBC’s public presence at local and global trade shows and events, and oversees BCBC social media accounts.

 Eric Gerbrandt is a plant scientist with a specialization in applied horticultural research in berry crops.
 He serves as the Research Director for the BC Blueberry Council as well as BC’s raspberry and strawberry industry organizations, working to expand collaboration and research capacity with academic, private and government partners to improve the bottom line for berry growers.